KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-HRS-PickupPlan.js`: Replace it with `MagicMirror²`.
+3. Recommendation: Found 'axios' in file `README.md`: Replace it with built-in fetch.
-3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+5. Recommendation: Found 'axios' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-HTMLSnippet by ulrichwisser](https://github.com/ulrichwisser/MMM-HTMLSnippet)